 It does take a little time and patience to search out and find the fallen cottonwood.
 Once your eyes are “trained” to see them, they are fairly easy to see — although, sometimes, not always so easy to get to.
 I simply pinch the cottonwood buds off the stem and place into plastic zip closure “sandwich” bags while harvesting.
 If you are not blessed with such trees in your area or it is the wrong time of year, you may be able to order cottonwood buds from online sources, although you are likely to pay a hefty sum.

-But I was excited and set about making my first two concoctions from this wonderful woodland gift.
+While cottonwood leds itself to variety of amazing preparations, a simple balm and tincture are easy starting point for even novice herbalist.
 First is a simple and highly effective balm for pain and wound care called Balm or Gilead.
 This amazing balm dates back to biblical times and beyond and was much heralded for its healing properties.

 Cottonwood Balm of Gilead